 Between homemade, restaurant, and store-bought, these are the best black bean burgers I’ve ever tried.
-With great reviews from taste testers around the world, I’m confident you’ll be satisfied with this veggie burger recipe!
-The trick is to partially dry out the black beans so the burgers do not taste mushy.
-Grill or bake the black bean burgers and enjoy on a bun, plain, or on a salad.
-They’re big, thick, and hearty and even meat eaters LOVE these.
+They are meat-free, but they are not vegan.
+(See recipe note to make adjustments if necessary.)
+With great reviews from taste testers around the world, I’m confident you’ll be satisfied with this black bean burger recipe!

 - 2 (14 ounce) cans black beans, drained, rinsed, and patted dry